axelvaldez/radical-companies/_posts/small-bites/2023-02-05-how-to-create-a-radical-start-up.markdown

    </tr>
   </table>
  </div>
- <p>Our recomendation is that you alot one hour to Mindset and About&hellip, one hour to Transparency and Collaboration, and one hour to talk nabout the Alignment and Foundation.
+ <p>Our recomendation is that you alot one hour each to Mindset and About&hellip, Transparency and Collaboration, and Alignment and Foundation.
 These three hours will get you a deep trust with other co-owners that businesses don&rsquo;t ever get near.</p>
  <p>For subsequent co-owner candidates, any co-owner can go through the Trust Agreement with them.</p>

 <h1>The <em><span class="_paradigm">RAD</span>s!</em> Mobile App</h1>